V4Fire/Client/src/super/i-block/modules/decorators/README.md

 Solving this problem requires an integrated approach.

 First, we need to introduce a special status for components that displays their state: the component is loading, the component is ready, and so on.
-We already have a similar status - these are component life cycle hooks, like `created` or `mounted`.
+We already have a similar status - these are component lifecycle hooks, like `created` or `mounted`.
 But they don't reflect the component state in terms of loading.
 For example, a component can be mounted, but in fact show a spinner and load data.
 Therefore, all V4Fire components have the special `componentStatus` property.
 This property can take the following values: